onzfonz/comp227/src/content/8/en/part8c.md

 });
 ```

-We would like to have the assurance that the object in a POST request has the correct type.
+We want some assurance that the object in a POST request has the correct type.
-Let us now define a function `toNewDiaryEntry` that receives the request body as a parameter and returns a properly-typed `NewDiaryEntry` object.
+Let's define a function `toNewDiaryEntry` that receives the request body as a parameter and returns a properly-typed `NewDiaryEntry` object.
-The function shall be defined in the file *utils.ts*.
+The function shall be defined further below in the file *src/utils.ts*.

-The route definition uses the function as follows:
+Here's how the *diaries.ts* routes that function:

 ```js
 import toNewDiaryEntry from '../utils'; // highlight-line